omni-us/jsonargparse/README.rst

 ==============================

 It is good practice to write python code in which arguments have type hints and are described in the docstrings.
-To make this well written code configurable it wouldn't make sense to duplicate information of types and argument descriptions.
+To make this well written code configurable, it wouldn't make sense to duplicate information of types and argument descriptions.
-To avoid this duplication, jsonargparse parsers include methods to automatically add their arguments: :py:meth:`.SignatureArguments.add_class_arguments`, :py:meth:`.SignatureArguments.add_method_arguments` and :py:meth:`.SignatureArguments.add_function_arguments`.
+To avoid this duplication, jsonargparse includes methods to automatically add their arguments: :py:meth:`.SignatureArguments.add_class_arguments`, :py:meth:`.SignatureArguments.add_method_arguments` and :py:meth:`.SignatureArguments.add_function_arguments`.